shopware5/devdocs/source/developers-guide/plugin-extension-by-plugin/index.md

 }
 ```

-Now we can use the plugin that extend the plugin **Custom Products (v2)**
+Now we can use the plugin that extends the plugin **Custom Products (v2)**
  - We can upload files with a new mime type
- - we can use our own custom type to configure a product
+ - We can use our own custom type to configure a product

 The full Plugin is available to download it here: TODO: Make it possible to download the plugin.